bdbarnett/mpdisplay/README.md

 Example config and driver files adapted from S3LCD are in the examples folder.

 To test it out after compiling mpdisplay into your Micropython or lv_micropython and uploading your firmware you will need 4 files.
 Download backlight.py, your board config file, your graphics driver and mpdisplay_simpletest.py from this page.
 Save your board config file as `display_config.py~.
 If you can't find a driver or board config for your board, use the examples in the examples folder to create your own.
-As mentioned, SPI and i80 buses are supported on ESP32 targets.
+As mentioned, SPI and Intel 8080 buses are supported on ESP32 targets.

 For an easy way to use these drivers with LVGL be sure to test with mpdisplay_simpletest.py first.
 Then see the example display_driver.py at https://github.com/bdbarnett/lvmp_devices